theghostmac/atm-transaction-sim/README.md

 ## How to Use

-1. Clone this repository to your local machine using `git clone https://github.com/yourusername/atm-simulator.git`.
+1. Clone this repository to your local machine using `git clone https://github.com/theghostmac/atm-transaction-sim.git`.
-2. Navigate to the project directory: `cd atm-simulator`.
+2. Navigate to the project directory: `cd atm-transaction-sim`.
 3. Compile the C code:
 ```shell
 mkdir build